 The German digital medium Heise in 2016 published the results from a test in which they subjected several SSD drives.
 The units were installed in a system that generated reads and writes in a 24/7 period.
 Without a doubt the conclusions are impressive.

 All units tested had the ability to far exceed the manufacturer's specified TBW value.
 The half life of the units tested was 2.5 times the TBW specified by the manufacturer.
 The result of the Samsung SSD 850 PRO was surprising, which managed to support up to 9.1 Petabyte of data, which is 60 times more than the TBW specified by Samsung.

 It is not uncommon, as the shelf life parameters of the manufacturers is very conservative.
 That the drives will hold up much more than specified is not a huge surprise, but the value of the Samsung drive is.
 Typically, SSDs exceed 2-5 times the TBW of manufacturers.

-Determining the useful life of an SSD is not easy, as we can see, since it depends on many factors.
-In addition to the manufacturer's indicators, the amount of reads / writes we perform influences.
+Determine the lifespan of an SSD It is not easy at all, as we can see, since it depends on many factors.
+In addition to the manufacturer's indicators, the amount of reads / writes we perform has an influence.
 But, as the experiment we have found shows, the shelf life is usually much longer than the marked one.